 The main aim of the course is to introduce the basic concepts of univariate Mathematical Statistics, both from a theoretical and applied point of view.
 Some very first element also of multivariate statistics will be introduced.
-During the lab activities, the students will be trained to perform simulations and data analyses with advanced software instruments (Matlab, SAS) and to produce suitable reports, using an appropriate technical language.
+During the lab activities, the fundamentals of simulations and data analyses will be provieded with advanced software instruments (Matlab, SAS, R or similar software).

 Expected learning outcomes

 Basic notions and theorems of univariate Mathematical Statistics.
 The student will then be able to apply and broaden his/her knowledge of the subjects in different areas of interest, both in theoretical and applied contexts, and to perform statistical data analyses.